belsten/belsten.github.io/index.markdown

   exceprt: "     "
 ---

 I am a postdoctoral researcher at UC Berkeley at the [Redwood Center for Theoretical Neuroscience](https://redwood.berkeley.edu).
 I received my PhD at UC Berkeley in 2025 under the supervision of Dr. Bruno Olshausen.
-I am interested in computational neuroscience, theoretical neuroscience, vision, signal processing, and machine learning.
+My research interests include computational and theoretical neuroscience, vision, signal processing, and machine learning.

-In 2020, I received my B.S. in computer and systems engineering from Rensselaer Polytechnic Institute.
-From 2018 to 2022, I adapted intracranial recording and neural stimulation devices for research use with Dr. Peter Brunner at the [National Center for Adaptive Neurotechnologies](https://www.neurotechcenter.org) in Albany, New York, and  Dept. of Neurosurgery at Washington University in St. Louis.
+I received a B.S. in computer and systems engineering from Rensselaer Polytechnic Institute in 2020.
+From 2018 to 2022, I worked with Dr. Peter Brunner adapting intracranial recording and neural stimulation devices for research use at the [National Center for Adaptive Neurotechnologies](https://www.neurotechcenter.org) in Albany, New York, and the Department of Neurosurgery at Washington University in St. Louis.

 ## News